Ijnaka22len/AIDrawPen/README.md

 ## Overview

-AiDrawPen is an innovative application designed to assist in the rehabilitation of children through a wireless gesture-based drawing pen.
+AIDrawPen is an innovative application designed to assist in the rehabilitation of children through a wireless gesture-based drawing pen.
 This project aims to make rehabilitation exercises more engaging and fun for kids, encouraging them to participate actively in their therapy sessions.
 The pen allows kids to draw and interact with digital interfaces using gestures, making the rehabilitation process more interactive and enjoyable.

 ## Features